QasimKhan5x/Particle-Fire-Simulation/README.md

 - [ ] Use swarms of particles to find approximate solutions to equations (AI)
 - [ ] Create fountains
 - [ ] Allow particles to bounce around the screen and orbit each other
+- [ ] Create mathematical simulations of how particles move